 Hunting with a bow and arrow is permitted during the Minnesota hunting season in the following areas upon securing an archery permit from the Hermantown Police Department:

 - Any portion of the City of Hermantown lying west of LaVaque Road EXCEPT that any lot(s) within subdivisions must have a minimum of five (5) acres.

-The Hermantown Police Department does not document the properties on which applicants have permission to hunt on.
+The Hermantown Police Department does not document the properties on which applicants have permission to hunt.
 Hunters are required to carry a completed City of Hermantown Landowner Permission Form any time they are hunting within the City of Hermantown.
-The Landowner Permission Form will not be required for those individuals that are hunting on their own property.
+The Landowner Permission Form will not be required for those individuals who are hunting on their own property.